 This includes both personal and collective journeys.
-And obviously, also the upheavals in present day Egypt - ones that remind us of the upheavals thousands of years ago when we left and traveled out of Egypt.
+And obviously, also the upheavals in the world today - ones that remind us of the upheavals thousands of years ago when we left and traveled out of Egypt.
 All our 42 journeys - which include all our journeys throughout history are a continuing extension out of the constraints of Egypt (mitzrayim).